Sergio Cammariere

 Sergio Cammariere (born 15 November 1960 in Crotone, Italy) is an Italian jazz singer-songwriter.
-He has released ten albums.
+He has released 12 studio albums and 1 live album.

 Career

 After a long career as a niche musician distinguished by his collaboration with the poet and singer-songwriter Roberto Kunstler, in 2003 he appeared at the Sanremo Festival performing the song Tutto quello che un uomo.
 He came in third place in this contest and won the Mia Martini Critics Award.

 His music video "Sorella Mia" won a prize at the Fandango "Videoclipped The Radio Stars" festival.
 His music can be classified as jazz and Cammariere performs on the piano and sings.

+In 2021 he wrote his autobiography "Libero nell’aria".

 Cammariere is a distant cousin of Italian singer-songwriter Rino Gaetano.